 Students are required to complete 100 lessons, lesson questions, and a minimum of 50 activities in the Veterinary Science: Preparatory Training for the Veterinary Assistant.

-Print & eBooks: available through the Texas A&M AgriLife Bookstore
+Print editions: available through the Texas A&M AgriLife Bookstore

 - Veterinary Science: Preparatory Training for the Veterinary Assistant by Floron C. Faries Jr., (contains 75 core lessons and 25 clinical lessons)